SEE OUR KETK NEWS TELEVISED EXCLUSIVE REPORT: PART I ‘THE COST OF A LIFE’

 Christine Parker lives at the end of a small road near Overton in a one-room portable building that looks like a storage shed.

 Her bed sits in the middle of one large room.
 A shower curtain in the back of the room designates her bathroom.
-On the other side is an efficiency kitchen.
+On the other side of the room is an efficiency kitchen.

 She has been confined to a wheelchair since 2009, when she broke her back in a car accident.